 Coronavirus: What to Do If Your Kids Stay Home

-Pranita Tamma, M.D., M.H.S., a pediatric infectious disease specialist at Johns Hopkins Children’s Center, shares some practical tips to help keep you and your kids healthy during your time together at home.
+Pranita Tamma, M.D., a pediatric infectious disease specialist at Johns Hopkins Children’s Center, and Patrick Mularoni, M.D., medical director of the pediatric sports medicine program at Johns Hopkins All Children’s Hospital, share some practical tips to help keep you and your kids healthy and active during your time together at home.

 How can you talk to your child about the pandemic and why they have to stay home?

 “It’s OK to let your children know that there are some new germs in the environment and that we all need to do our part to reduce their spread,” says Tamma.
 “You can tell them that we are all still learning about it, but that you are doing everything possible to make sure they stay safe and healthy.”

 Tamma encourages adults to let children know they can play a role and help.
 Remind them to cough or sneeze into their elbow or a tissue, and to throw the tissue away.
 When teaching them proper hand-washing, make it a fun process by using song to ensure they wash their hands for 20 seconds.

 “Focusing on what they can do to help slow the spread of the coronavirus can help them feel like they have some control in an uncertain time,” says Tamma.

 It’s also important to teach your children to be kind to others, Tamma notes.
 “Let them know that anyone can become sick from viruses, and that they should not make assumptions about people based on their race or ethnicity.”

 What can you do if your child’s school is closed?